1. OUR ENEMIES WANT BREXIT

 Trump wants us to leave the EU because he knows that it’ll be good for business.
 Not our business of course… his business!
 With the pound plummeting in value, he’ll be able to buy up more property, build more golf courses and drain money from this Sceptred Isle like the litigious money-sucking vampire he is.

 And then look at these groups… the EDL?
 Britain First?
 The BNP?
 They’re not British.
 British people are known around the world for being polite, considered, articulate and reasonable.
-The British Empire, for all its faults, gave the citizens of what is now The Commonwealth a higher authority to take matters – they knew the Brits would play by the rules and not scream and shout and act like a bunch of bleedin’ hooligans.
+Brits are supposed to play by the rules and not scream and shout and act like a bunch of bleedin’ hooligans.
 A inbuilt sense of moderation and fair-play some have called it.
 It’s no surprise then that the European Convention of Human Rights was drafted by a Brit.